top of page

 Societal impact of gas extraction in Groningen: state of knowledge

 The Knowledge Platform conducts a knowledge overview on the social impact of earthquakes caused by gas extraction.
 In June 2018, the first knowledge overview 'Maatschappelijke Gevolgen Bodembeweging Groningen' was published.
-This covered the studies up to June 2018.
+This included the studies up to June 2018.

 Below we briefly discuss the findings of each chapter.
 The knowledge overview